 3.)
 Transcendental Meditation:

-Another Hindu based mantra meditation technique is the one used in Transcendental Meditation (TM).
-It was in the mid 1950s when celebrated Hindu guru Maharishi Mahesh Yogi began teaching the Transcendental Meditation technique in India, and soon there after, global popularity in the practice exploded.
+Another Hindu-based mantra meditation technique is the one used in Transcendental Meditation (TM).
+It was in the mid-1950s when celebrated Hindu guru Maharishi Mahesh Yogi began teaching the Transcendental Meditation technique in India, and soon thereafter, the global popularity of the practice exploded.
 By 1980, it is said that at least one million people around the globe had been taught how to practice TM, including many celebrities like the Beatles.
-Although the TM technique can be traced back thousands of years to India’s Vedic period, the practice continues to remains one of the most popular forms of meditation.
+Although the TM technique can be traced back thousands of years to India’s Vedic period, the practice continues to remain one of the most popular forms of meditation.
 In stark contrast to the universally known Om mantra, however, TM mantras are personalized on an individual basis and can only be obtained by working with a trained TM teacher.

 How to Practice:

 Unfortunately, because TM mantras are personalized and expensive, it would be impossible to give instructions here.
 It is said that the criteria for choosing mantras are only known by fully trained TM teachers, yet many antagonists of the technique believe that the mantras are based upon a unique combination of an individual’s age and sex.
 When one does have their own TM mantra, it is said to act as a vehicle that takes meditators to a place of natural mental quietness that is present at all times, yet typically remains hidden.
 Meditators who use the TM technique are advised to practice for 15-20 minutes twice each day.
 Another popular meditation practice that is closely related to TM is Primordial Sound Meditation (PSM), which was developed by Maharishi Maheshi’s old working partner and popular spiritual icon Deepak Chopra.
 Both TM and PSM have come under heavy scrutiny for the steep prices they charge individuals who want to obtain a personalized Vedic mantra.